CalChad01/petApp/README.md

 ## __Members__: Jackson Buchmeyer, Calvin Chadima, Chi Dang, Kali Zerwas
+## __Main Goal__:
-#### __Main Purpose__: Creating a website that matches rescue pets that need a home to an owner looking for a pet.
+Creating a website that matches rescue pets that need a home to an owner looking for a pet.
 The pets will be matched based on the owner's preferences, and the owners will be matched with the pets based on the preferable living conditions for the pet.

 ## Website Link:
 https://main.d1hxa7tkjmc1rx.amplifyapp.com/